vdsass/udacity-petCatalog/README.md

 Type **python pet_catalog_creator.py** to initialize a 'sqlite' database.

-The following step is optional.
+The following step is **optional**.
 The application allows you to create your own Pet Families and individual Pets.
 If you want a pre-defined set of Pet Families and Pets type **python pet_catalog_loader.py** to populate the sqlite database with a few entries.

 Type **python pet_catalog_server.py** to run the Flask web server.
 In your browser visit **http://localhost:8000** to view the Pet Catalog list of Pet Families.
 You should be able to view, add, edit, and delete Pet Families and Pets.